Sachs Family Law, PC

 Let’s Find Your Solution Together

 Sachs Family Law exclusively practices in the area of family law or domestic relations.
-Family Law or domestic relations is the legal term for cases where your family composition is changing: through marriage or divorce, changing of custody or parenting time arrangements, when you have a new baby, or where you need to change the Orders controlling financial support – child support or alimony.
+Family Law or domestic relations is the legal term for cases where your family composition is changing: through marriage or divorce, changing of custody or parenting time arrangements, when you add children to your family through birth or adoption, or where you need to change the Orders controlling financial support: child support or alimony.
 Whatever your family law needs, Sachs Family Law, P.C. is here to help you navigate through these life changes.
 Give us a call.
 We represent people in Gwinnett County, Jackson County, Banks County, Barrow County, Habersham County, Stephens County, Rabun County, and other surrounding counties.
 Whatever your needs are, let’s find the best solution together.

 Quality Representation